Cleveland Premises Liability Accident Lawyers

 In Ohio, owners of dangerous or vicious dogs (dogs that have chased, bitten or seriously injured a person or another dog) must ensure that they are securely confined or kept on a leash.
 Owners of dangerous or vicious dogs must also maintain insurance of $100,000 or more.

 If you or a loved one has been bitten by a dog, it is important to be aware of your legal rights and options.
 If the owner of the dog is a friend or family member, it may be uncomfortable to consider getting help from an attorney.
 However, this is a matter of insurance more than anything else.
 You should not be responsible for paying medical bills and other accident-related expenses after being bit by someone’s dog.
+For more information, speak to one of our experienced Cleveland dog bite lawyers today.

 Free consultation: Contact our Cleveland office today